-- Describe central concepts in qualitative and quantitative data gathering and analysis and GIS methods
+- Describe central concepts in qualitative and quantitative data gathering and discuss their strengths and limitations.

-- Perform statistical analyses of survey data, using appropriate statistical software
+- Perform statistical analyses of quantitative data, using appropriate statistical software

-- Write an integrated report of main research findings.
+- Write integrated report of main research findings.

 - Ability to collaborate across disciplinary boundaries.

 The course is based on a combination of lectures and seminars drawing on relevant academic literature.
 Students develop their practical skills through exercises and a case study combining different research methods.
 The seminars are designed to substantiate the knowledge gained during the lectures.
 This will be achieved by carrying out exercises that will require the application of theoretical concepts and the use of statistical software.
 Active participation in the seminar groups is a mandatory prerequisite for taking the final exam.

 The course is aimed at 1st semester MSc students at the Global Development program and students that have passed a bachelor’s program in Anthropology, Economics, Geography, Sociology, or Political Science

 Continuous feedback during the semester.
 At least one teacher will each week be available for “open office hours” (2 hours per week)”.
 The exact time for the “open office hours” will be announced at the beginning of the semester.

 Course registration is automatic for students on 1st semester.